Nishapur: Post Iranian revolution

 On February 18, 2004, in the Nishapur train disaster, a train carrying flammable goods derailed and caught fire near the town.
-Five hours later, during fire fighting and rescue work, a massive explosion destroyed the train and many nearby buildings.
-Around 300 people were said to have been killed, mainly fire and rescue workers but also the local governor and mayor and the heads of the fire and rail services.
+Five hours later, during firefighting and rescue work, a massive explosion destroyed the train and many nearby buildings.
+Around 300 people were said to have been killed, mainly fire and rescue workers, but also the local governor, mayor, and the heads of the fire and rail services.
 This disaster has become known as one of the worst railway industry disasters of the world.

 Archaeological discoveries

 Little archaeology has been done on this vast and complicated site.
-George Curzon remarked that Nishapur had been destroyed and rebuilt more times than any other city in history, an evocative statement whether or not it is statistically true.
+George Curzon remarked that Nishapur had been destroyed and rebuilt more times than any other city in history, an evocative statement, whether or not it is statistically true.
 The Metropolitan Museum of Art undertook excavations from 1935 that were interrupted in 1940.
 Searching largely for museum-worthy trophies that they shared with the government of the Shah, the Metropolitan's publications were limited to its own Nishapur ceramics.
 The site of Nishapur has been ransacked for half a century since World War II, to feed the international market demand for early Islamic works of art.

 Shadiyakh ("Palace of Happiness") was one of the main palaces of old Nishapur up to the 9th century AD, which became more important and populated after that.
 Some notable people like Attar lived there.
 Attar's tomb is nowadays in that area.
 This palace was perhaps completely ruined in the 13th century.